CesiumGS/3d-tiles-samples/glTF/EXT_structural_metadata/MultipleFeatureIdsAndProperties/README.md

 # Multiple Feature IDs and Properties

-This sample demonstrates usage of the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs that are associated with vertices of a mesh, and the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on the feature IDs.
+This sample demonstrates usage of the [`EXT_structural_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_structural_metadata) extension for storing a property table with metadata that is looked up based on different feature IDs.

 The sample contains a glTF asset with a single mesh primitive.
 The mesh primitive consists of 4 quads (each formed by 2 triangles).
 The vertices in this mesh primitive have the usual `POSITION` and `NORMAL` vertex attributes.

 ### Feature IDs

+The sample uses the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) extension for storing feature IDs that are associated with vertices of a mesh.
 Each vertex has two _feature IDs_.
 The first feature ID set is the same as for the [FeatureIdAttribute](../../EXT_mesh_features/FeatureIdAttribute/README.md#feature-ids) example.
 The second feature ID set simply contains the feature IDs in reverse order for demonstration purposes.
 So the vertex indices and their feature IDs are listed in this table:

 Vertex Index | Feature ID 0 | Feature ID 1
 |----|---|---|